-Copies of the published accounts of Ipswich Borough Assets Limited for the period ended 31 March 2017 can be obtained from Ipswich Borough Assets Limited, Grafton House, 15-17 Russell Road, Ipswich, IP1 2DE.
+Copies of the published accounts of Ipswich Borough Assets Limited for the period ended Date of year end can be obtained from Ipswich Borough Assets Limited, Grafton House, 15-17 Russell Road, Ipswich, IP1 2DE.

 The summarised group financial consolidated statements presented below show how the financial position of the Council is affected by its interest in Ipswich Borough Assets Limited.
-The main effect of this consolidation has been to decrease the Council's revenue reserves by £517k, representing the Council's share of Ipswich Borough Assets shareholders' funds.
+The main effect of this consolidation has been to decrease the Council's revenue reserves by £594k, representing the Council's share of Ipswich Borough Assets shareholders' funds.